AllyPry/privacy-builder-pack/tools/contribute.md

 If you feel a tag is missing, open an issue to propose it.
 ```

-## Formatting Rules
+# Formatting Rules

-1. Keep the Markdown formatting clean.
+1. Keep the JSON formatting clean.

 2. Ensure spacing and indentation match the existing style.

-3. Tool names should be sorted alphabetically.
+3. Tools should be categories accordingly.

 4. Use sentence case for descriptions (only the first word capitalized unless proper nouns).

 5. Avoid promotional language.
 Be factual and concise.

-### Don’ts
+## Don’ts

 - Don’t use unapproved tags.

-- Don’t create new categories or headings.
+- Don’t use unapproved tags.

 - Don’t write lengthy descriptions—keep it brief and informative.

 - Don’t add broken links.

-## Best Practices
+# Best Practices

 - Double-check the URL is correct and points to the official page.